ModernN64SDK/n64sdkmod/INSTALL.md

 The following instructions have been tested on an Ubuntu 18.04 machine, but they should work fine on Debian or other distros.

+If installing with Docker, please go to [The Docker Installation Page](docker.html)

 ## Compiler setup